 A Landscape of Inspiration

 During the eighteenth century, this concentration of wealth and power together with the area’s stunning beauty attracted the most influential thinkers, poets, artists and landscape designers of the day.
 This short stretch of the Thames quickly became the focus of culture, inspiration, taste and design that ultimately changed the face of the English countryside.

-Inspired by Thames and in particular by the View from Richmond Hill a radical new way of perceiving beauty in the landscape was born.
-For the first time a view was seen as a ‘collected’ whole where villas, gardens, groves and meadows all formed a perfect picturesque scene.
+Inspired by Thames and in particular by the View from Richmond Hill a radical new way of perceiving beauty in the landscape was born on and below Richmond Hill.
+For the first time a view was seen as a ‘collected’ whole where villas, gardens, groves, movement and meadows all formed a perfect picturesque scene.
 These ideas ushered the end of the formality of Tudor and Stuart gardens in favour of a much more romantic landscape where the boundaries between nature, art, poetry and gardening were merged.
 These new naturalised gardens were imagined at the time as the dawning of a new Arcadian age – the classical imagery of a simple pastoral life as enjoyed in ancient Greece transferred to the banks of the Thames.
 Arcadia was in essence an idyllic pastoral paradise, a place where man and nature co-existed in perfect harmony.
 These ideas led to the formation of the English Landscape Movement and would ultimately spread across Europe.